vialab/semantic-guesser/README.md

 ###Authentication

-Make sure you modify the file root/db_credentials.conf with your credentials.
+Make sure you modify the file root/db_credentials.conf with your MYSQL credentials.

 ###Parsing
 wordminer.py connects to a database containing the passwords and dictionaries to perform password segmentation.
 The results are saved into the database.

+**Important Note**
+For performance reasons, make sure the passwords table is ordered by pass_text before running wordminer.py.
+Wordminer works in chunks of 100'000 words, and used to take 1+ days to run.
+The passwords table contains ~32'000'000 records, and each time 100'000 were fetched, the entire table was ordered by pass_text.
+As a result, preordering the table will speed up queries tremendously (only takes ~7 hours now on a high powered computer).
+If the RockYou passwords were loaded from the file provided above, they are already sorted.

 For example, to parse a group of passwords whose ID in the database is 1:

     cd parsing/